RaafiaMajeed/Data-Analyst-Portfolio-Projects/README.md

 # Data-Analyst-Portfolio-Projects
 Welcome to my Data Analyst Portfolio!
 Hello!
-I'm Raafia, a passionate data analyst with a unique background in electrical engineering.
-My professional journey began in the world of electrical engineering, where I honed my skills in problem-solving, critical thinking, and attention to detail.
-As I navigated the complexities of engineering projects, I discovered my fascination with data and its transformative power.
+I'm Rafia, a passionate data analyst with an exceptional background in electrical engineering.
+My professional journey began in the world of electrical engineering, where I honed my skills in problem solving, critical thinking and attention to detail.
+Exploring complex technology projects, I discovered my passion for data and its transformative power.

-🔧 In my previous role as an electrical engineer, I gained a solid foundation in analytical thinking, a knack for optimizing processes, and a commitment to delivering precise and efficient solutions.
-However, my curiosity led me to explore the dynamic field of data analytics.
+My previous role as an electrical engineer gave me a strong foundation in analytical thinking, skills in optimizing processes and a commitment to delivering comprehensive and efficient solutions.
+However, my curiosity led me to explore the dynamics of data analysis.

-📊 Now, as a data analyst, I leverage my engineering background to bring a fresh perspective to data-driven decision-making.
-My ability to dissect complex problems, coupled with a strong analytical mindset, allows me to derive meaningful insights from diverse datasets.
+Now as a data analyst, I am using my technical skills to bring a fresh perspective to data-driven decision-making My ability to dissect complex problems, combined with a strong analytical mindset provides i get meaningful insights from different types of data .

-💻 Proficient in tools like SQL, Python, Excel, Tableau and Power BI, I thrive in the intersection of technology and data.
-My journey from electrical engineering to data analytics has equipped me with a unique skill set, combining technical prowess with a passion for uncovering stories within data.
-This repository showcases a diverse range of projects covering data analysis using various tools and technologies.
-As a data analyst, I've worked on projects involving Excel, Power BI, SQL, and Python, demonstrating proficiency in key skills.
+Proficient with tools like SQL, Python, Excel, Tableau and Power BI, I thrive at the interface between technology and data.
+My journey from electrical engineering to data analytics has given me a unique set of skills, combining technical expertise with a passion for uncovering information in data.
+This repository features a variety of projects involving data analysis using a variety of tools and technologies.
+As a data analyst, I worked on Excel, Power BI, SQL, and Python projects, demonstrating proficiency in core competencies.
 ## Projects
 ### 1. Excel Projects
 ### Deluxe Store Sales Dashboard